Global Warming's Unfinished Debate (Revised and Expanded Third Edition)

 Laurence I. Gould, Professor of Physics, University of Hartford; former Chair, New England Section of the American Physical Society

 We have all repeatedly heard about global warming and the alleged future disasters caused by our way of life, by media, politicians and scientists who paint a disastrous future due to man-made climate change.
 Unfortunately, this is a subject with significant political and economic interests that are well known to twist what is right and wrong.
-With the book, Hot Talk, Cold Scienceby Dr. S. Fred Singer and Dr. David R. Legates, we have the opportunity to receive a second opinion that usually cannot be heard on the science and politics.
+With the book, Hot Talk, Cold Science by Drs.
+S. Fred Singer, David R. Legates, and Anthony R. Lupo, we have the opportunity to receive a second opinion that usually cannot be heard on the science and politics.
 Read it, and you will be better-informed.

 Henrik Svensmark, Professor, Division of Solar System Physics, Danish National Space Institute, Technical University of Denmark